applejag/notes-old/zettelkasten.md

 They should be fast to jot, as the reader will be you on the evening of the same day.

-### Project-related notes
+### Project-related / litteature notes

 Gray area between permanent and fleeting notes.
-If you're reading a book, or working on a project, it can be good to write down some of your findings there and then, but add a little bit of context as the reader will be you at the end of the book / chapter / project sprint / project.
+If you're reading a book, or Working on a project, it can be good to write down some of your findings there and then, but add a little bit of context as the reader will be you at the end of the book / chapter / project sprint / project.